When you talk to people in the private aviation industry, there is a belief that some operators play it looser than they should.

-Pprivate aviation is constantly bringing in new entrants, in some cases successful business entrepreneurs whose previous experiences were as passengers or owners of jets, but not operators or brokers.
+Private aviation is constantly bringing in new entrants, in some cases successful business entrepreneurs whose previous experiences were as passengers or owners of jets, but not operators or brokers.
 This is more prevalent in the charter broker market.

-- Ask about who owns the company?
+- Who owns the company?